Oriented Closed Polyhedral Maps and the Kitaev Model

-After this preparation we can discuss duals of arrow presentations.
-They are characterized by producing dual surface complexes in the sense of (\ref{du Sigma}).
-Let $P=\bra \Arr,T_0,T_2\ket$ be a presentation of an OCSC $\Sigma$.
-A dual $\duP$ of $P$ can be obtained by following the schema $ $ which means that the blue arrow $a$ of $\Sigma$ is interpreted as a red arrow of $\Sigma^*$ directed to point from the right face of $a$ to the left face of $a$.
+After this preparation, we can discuss duals of arrow presentations.
+They are characterized by producing dual polyhedral maps in the sense of (\ref{du Sigma}).
+Let $P=\bra \Arr,T_0,T_2\ket$ be a presentation of an OCPM $\Sigma$.
+A dual \smash{$\duP$} of $P$ can be obtained by following the schema \smash{$ $} which means that the blue arrow $a$ of $\Sigma$ is interpreted as a red arrow of $\Sigma^*$ directed to point from the right face of~$a$ to the left face of~$a$.
 The $T_2$ of the dual, denoted $\tilde{T}_2$, is rotation around the left face of the red arrow, i.e., around the source vertex of the blue one which is $T_0$.
 The $\tilde{T}_0$, however, is obtained by rotating around the source vertex of the red arrow, i.e., around the right face of the blue one which is not $T_2$ applied to the blue arrow.
 In its stead $\tilde{T}_0=T_1T_2T_1=T_0T_2T_0^{-1}$.
-Thus

-is a presentation producing the dual surface complex $\Sigma^*$.
-If we follow the other natural schema $ $ then we get another presentation
+Thus, is a presentation producing the dual polyhedral map $\Sigma^*$.
+If we follow the other natural schema \smash{$ $}, then we get another presentation

-which should produce the same (or isomorphic) dual complex $\Sigma^*$.
-Encouraged by these examples we may experiment with a simpler presentation of the same sort.
+which should produce the same (or isomorphic) dual map $\Sigma^*$.
+Encouraged by these examples, we may experiment with a simpler presentation of the same sort.
 Let

-\begin{lem} The bijections $T_i:\Arr\to\Arr$ provide isomorphisms of arrow presentations
+\begin{lem} The bijections $T_i\colon \Arr\to\Arr$ provide isomorphisms of arrow presentations

-\end{lem} \begin{proof} Let us prove the first:
+\end{lem} \begin{proof} Let us prove the first